alexzzkk/PowerBI_Portfolio/AdventureWorks/readme.md

 - The customer detail view enables end users to understand the customer demographic and customer-related KPIs.
 It also highlights top customers.

 # Key activities
-- Understanding the business context: Retail industry.
+- Understanding the business context: THe Adventure works shop is within the retail industry.
+Typical retail-related KPIs can be considered.
 - Data modelling: Import data from csv files and manually create relationships between different tables.
-- Dashboard design:
+- Dashboard design: Prototyping.
+Design the layout for
 - Metrics: Create measures for four dashboards.

 # Dashboards